-Impact Scope Notes:
+Impact Scope notes: These notes are intended to provide consistent guidance on understanding and applying the rating criteria.
+They are not intended to be required qualifications.
+Required qualifications are identified on a position-by-position basis and are determined by the agency/HE institution hiring authorities.

-1 Single user impact (at a time).
+Single user impact (at a time)

 Notes: This includes positions working at a service or help desk helping to resolve one user's issue at a time.

-2 Single or multiple department(s) (multiple users at once).
-Notes: This is a position whose work impacts a full department, programs that impact just a single department or program; or a program or system that would impact several departments within an organization.
-3 Organization-wide (impacts an entire agency/institution) or multiple agencies/institutions.
+Single or multiple department(s) (multiple users at once)

+Notes: This is a position whose work impacts a full department, programs that impact just a single department or program, or a program or system that would impact several departments within an organization.

+Organization-wide (impacts an entire agency/institution) or multiple agencies/institutions

 Notes: This includes positions whose work impacts an entire agency or several agencies.
-This excludes those positions that are limited to the individual sub-division/program or multiple sub-division/program but does not have agency-wide impacts.
-4 Impact is via systems that collect state revenue e.g. tax collection systems, fish licenses, (excludes public health, safety or benefit delivery systems).
-Systems the state relies on to collect revenue or in Higher Education tuition collection system Notes: Work has a direct impact on a system or program that directly serves the public in terms of payment collection/or other public facing systems (Excise tax, licensing fees).
-5 Impact is via systems that distribute funds e.g. eligibility benefits; child support payments, or systems with direct impact to public health and safety.
-Systems citizens rely on for cash benefits, health and/or safety needs.
-Notes: Work has a direct impact on a system that directly affects public safety systems (911 call center system), systems that impact the disbursement of funds (child support payments); or regardless of monetary impact would have a resulting impact to the health and safety of the public.
+This excludes those positions that are limited to the individual sub-division/program or multiple sub-divisions/programs but do not have agency-wide impacts.

+Impact is via systems that collect state revenue (e.g., tax collection systems), fishing licenses, (excludes public health, safety, or benefit delivery systems).
+Systems the state relies on to collect revenue or in higher education tuition collection systems.

+Notes: Work has a direct impact on a system or program that directly serves the public in terms of payment collection/or other public facing systems (excise tax, licensing fees).

+Impact is via systems that distribute funds (e.g., eligibility benefits, child support payments, or systems with direct impact to public health and safety).
+Systems that beneficiaries rely on for cash benefits, health, and/or safety needs.

+Notes: Work has a direct impact on a system that directly affects public safety systems (911 call center system), systems that impact the disbursement of funds (child support payments), or, regardless of monetary impact, would have a resulting impact on the health and safety of the public.